aleleio/aleleio-api/README.md

 ### Thinking about Teambuilding together

-If you have experience in working with groups professionally or from volunteering in NGOs I'd [love to hear from you](https://alele.io/contact)!
+If you have experience in working with groups professionally or from volunteering in NGOs it'd be great [to hear from you](https://alele.io/contact)!
 There are very few good online resources about group development, and it would be great if alele.io could provide not just games but also helpful information on how and when to use them.
 This includes thinking of better ways to search the database and how to display the games.